The Complete Wuss's Guide to Skydiving

 Believe me when I say it's unnerving to see your group disappear out a garage door and into the sky.

-Just sign up Skydiving tends to be pricey, and it's a much bigger commitment than, say, tossing a football around in the park.
+Skydiving tends to be pricey, and it's a much bigger commitment than, say, tossing a football around in the park.
 When you get an opportunity, you need to take it.
-In my case, Dos Equis reached out as part of a Summer campaign calling on fans to submit photos and video of challenges the company presented, with the opportunity to win prizes (including trips to Mexico!).
+In my case, Dos Equis reached out as part of a summer campaign calling on fans to submit photos and video of challenges the company presented, with the opportunity to win prizes (including trips to Mexico!).

 Peer pressure yourself